-At UK level, our legal team works with our HR, licensing and procurement functions to help ensure that the aims and provisions of the Act are complied with and to manage any concerns or breaches.
-Since the launch of our first Modern Slavery Statement in September 2016, the SEGA Companies have not received any enquiries, complaints or allegations related to slavery or human trafficking.
-SEGA remains committed to continuous improvement and will update our approach, policies and practices as needed, including in response to government and legislative changes.
+At UK level, SI's legal team works with the HR, licensing and procurement functions to help ensure that the aims and provisions of the Act are complied with and to manage any concerns or breaches.
+Since the launch of SI's first Modern Slavery Statement in September 2021, the SEGA Companies have not received any enquiries, complaints or allegations related to slavery or human trafficking.
+SEGA remains committed to continuous improvement and will update our approach and policies and practices as needed, including in response to government and legislative changes.